 In 2017 the Society commissioned a watercolour painting of the School by artist Paul Bramble.
 The original was auctioned at our Annual Dinner in March and prints are available for purchase from the Society shop.
 The proceeds of sale are donated to the Dame Agnes Mellers Charity.

-The Society's Quincentenary Fund offers means-tested grants to Society Members living in the UK to assist with further education, training or retraining.
+The most recent of the Society causes, Society's Quincentenary Fund offers means-tested grants to Society Members living in the UK to assist with further education, training or retraining.
 This initiative was proposed in 2011 by past president Tony Palfreman, who had served as Clerk to the Governors of the School for 36 years and on the Society Committee for 39 years.

 The Fund represented the first ever example of Old Nottinghamians offering financial assistance to other Old Nottinghamians.
 If you wish to apply for assistance from the Quincentenary Fund, please contact the President or Secretary.